sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

-# Event Producer via rsyslog
+# Events reported from SONiC as structured

 ## Goals
 1. Provide a unified way for listing identified alertable events in SONiC switch.